rpc-scandinavia/RpcRoundCubeMailPatches/README.md

 https://github.com/modscleo4/roundcube-plugin-dark-html

 ## Prerequisites
-This plugin assumes that RCM adds and removes the `dark-mode` class on the `html` element, specifying whether **dark mode** is enabled and not:
+This plugin assumes that RCM adds and removes the `dark-mode` class on the `html` element, specifying whether **dark mode** is enabled or not:

 * For the web program itself
 * For the mail viewer `iframe`